schumact/go-pinject/README.md

 # go-pinject
 Process injection a few different ways using direct syscalls with Bananaphone.

-Changed some of the simpler Process injection methods in Ne0nD0g's go-shellcode repo to using direct syscalls.
+Changed some of the simpler process injection methods in Ne0nD0g's go-shellcode repo to using direct syscalls.

 # Resources